aaabukar21/pj1/README.md

-i use a bright blue theme to represent the earth tones to give the viewer not just an open mind but a health aura in the website. used microsoft pain for the logo, used AI for the review pictures to help with my bugs and errors i used https://jigsaw.w3.org/css-validator/
+i use a bright blue theme to represent the earth tones to give the viewer not just an open mind but a health aura in the website. used microsoft pain for the logo, used AI for the review pictures to help with my bugs and errors i used https://jigsaw.w3.org/css-validator/ i give credits to @greatstackdev on youtube which basically taught me coding